Post #169: Kathmandu; The Long Trip Home, Trying to Comprehend it All, May 9, 2015.

 This will officially conclude my posts from Nepal for this Expedition.
 I want to thank all of my friends, family, and followers new and old for coming along for the journey.
 While I will be continuing to put up some occasional entries from this expedition and the follow up through Media and Television projects and interviews, I also plan on trying to get posts and videos of my adventures this summer up on a regular basis, including a return to Africa in the coming months.
 My best-selling book “Sleeping on the Summits: Colorado 14er High Bivys” is also being released for it’s Third Printing here in June next month, so get your copy today from my website, one of my upcoming events, or bookstores all over Colorado and the Western US.

 I want to send a special thank you to my good friend and colleague Chris Tomer who did an outstanding job and helping me post updates, do my Media while away and keep the blog running when I sent him dispatches.
 I am looking forward to getting home for awhile and enjoying the Spring and Summer in Colorado, not to mention visiting my parents for some of my Mom’s amazing home cooking!
+I’ll also be keeping fit with seasonal fitness training at my local gym so I’ll stay in top condition for my next climb.

 As always, thanks to my Sponsors, especially Enerplex and Zeal Optics who will be organizing a fundraiser in the coming weeks for Nepal with my help.
 Also thanks to GoScope, SilverOak, Honey Stinger, Kastle, Mountain Hardwear, Korte, and Aclimate.
 Without my supporters this trip would not have been possible.